Thomasgry/LogsPSA/README.md

 THis module helps to store logs message easily.

-You can install with pip:
+You can install with:

-	pip install LogsPSA
+	python setup.py install

 Use case :